Calosoma (Callisthenes) panderi (Fischer von Waldheim, 1820)

 C. panderi, C. kushakevitchi and C. elegans are a similar enough group of species.
 All of them have raised border of pronotum, and have rather short and wide elytra with a broad margin.

-C. panderi includes a number of populations that have the lateral margin of the elytra granulose, as in C. elegans, but that are characterized by the head of normal size, by the noticeably short and convex elytra, raised on the middle in correspondence with the suture, by the elytral sculpture of triploid type with well distinct intervals, interrupted by transverse wrinkles that can form tegulae.
+C. panderi includes a number of populations that have the lateral margin of the elytra granulose, as in C. elegans, and that are further characterized by the head of normal size, by the noticeably short and convex elytra, raised on the middle in correspondence with the suture, by the elytral sculpture of triploid type with well distinct intervals, interrupted by transverse wrinkles that can form tegulae.

 Calosoma (Callisthenes) panderi panderi (Fischer von Waldheim, 1820)